| IN THE UNITED STATES COURT OF

 district court's resolution of Tall Pony's claim for consequential

+damages as our starting point.
 In rejecting Tall Pony's claim for

 consequential damages, the district court reasoned: